 For our sample data, these would be town names which are stored in

 of the CSV file.

-- Use the Cursor > inspect attributes tool to make sure you see CSV columns as fields of your polygons, like is shown in Figure 14.17.
+Use the Cursor > inspect features tool to make sure you see CSV columns as fields of your polygons, as shown in Figure 13.15.